hpi-swa-lab/qinoq/README.md

-# interactives-editor
+# qinoq

+qinoq allows you to create and edit scrollytellings.
+It includes classes for an Interactives Editor and for the Interactive itself.
 The Interactives Editor allows editing of Interactives.
 Currently it is designed to edit Scrollytellings.

 ## Editor Usage

 Before first usage of the editor within a world, you need to add the Interactives Editor package to the world.
 For the following examples to work, you need to import the respective classes from the Interactives Editor package.
-Do so by opening a browser via `Ctrl+b`, clicking the `+` button at the top, selecting `Load Existing Package` and exchange `lively.morphic` with `interactives-editor`.
+Do so by opening a browser via `Ctrl+b`, clicking the `+` button at the top, selecting `Load Existing Package` and exchange `lively.morphic` with `qinoq`.
 Click `OK`.

 Use the `javascript workspace` to execute the following commands.
 You can open one via `Ctrl+k`.